 The AESC was established in 1956 as the Association of Oilwell Servicing Contractors.
 As the petroleum industry evolved to comprise a growing number of specialty services and products, in 1996 the organization changed its name to the Association of Energy Service Companies.”For more than five decades, the AESC has operated through a network of national committees and local chapters, who address safety, technology, environmental, insurance, governmental, training, oilfield theft, and other issues of common concern.”

 Well Servicing magazine is the official publications of the AESC.
-It includes industry insights from AESC professionals, articles on safety, updates on government and regulatory issues, and other topics of the energy-servicing marketplace.
+It includes industry insights from AESC professionals, articles on safety, updates on government and regulatory issues, and other national energy education topics.

 Independent Petroleum Association of America